fenago/tableau-intermediate/lab-guides/md/Lab_11.md

-In this recipe, we used the random forest algorithm to predict the level of ACHT during exercise.
+In this lab, we used the random forest algorithm to predict the level of ACHT during exercise.
 The subjects with high values of ACHT (389.86) are represented with dark blue circles at the top of the chart, while the rest of the respondents (with the average